Consistent, competitive and profitable growth in challenging markets

 Consumer demand remained weak and in the markets in which we operate volumes have slowed further, with market volume growth low in emerging markets and negative in Europe and in North America.

-Underlying sales growth in the first half was broad-based and driven by market share gains across the four Categories which continued to deliver progress against their strategic priorities: Personal Care and Foods achieved improved growth while maintaining strong profitability.
+Underlying sales growth in the first half was broad-based and driven by market share gains across the four Divisions which continued to deliver progress against their strategic priorities: Beauty & Personal Care and Foods & Refreshment achieved improved growth while maintaining strong profitability.
 Home Care and Refreshment improved margins while continuing to grow competitively.

 Emerging markets grew 8.0% driven by good volume growth in Asia and price growth in Latin America.
 Developed markets grew 0.2% with volume growth more than offsetting price deflation in Europe.

-Personal Care volumes improved across all sub-categories driven by innovations that grow the core of our brands and extend into more premium segments.
+Beauty & Personal Care volumes improved across all sub-divisions driven by innovations that grow the core of our brands and extend into more premium segments.

 Deodorants performed strongly, supported by new variants of the successful dry sprays in North America and by the roll-out of Rexona Antibacterial that provides 10x more odour protection into 36 new countries.